 You Need These 2 Provisions in Your Contracts

 Every company seems to have its own form of contract these days.
-Whether it’s the general contractor, the plumber, or the tile distributor, everyone wants you to sign "their" contract, so that they’re protected on the job—or so they hope.
-Don't overlook these important details.
+Whether it’s the general contractor, the plumber, or the tile distributor, everyone wants you to sign “their” contract, so that they’re protected on the job—or so they hope.
+You should always include these two provisions in a contract:

 Legal FeesIf you have to pay an attorney to prosecute or defend a claim, whether it goes to trial or not, the ability to recover those fees from the other side can dictate how hard you fight or how quickly you settle.
 So when reviewing a contract, make sure it includes a provision that allows the prevailing party, hopefully you, to recover incurred attorney's fees and costs.